 Macs have built-in security settings, but they’re often not used effectively — leaving your data and privacy vulnerable to attacks.
 However, even if you turn on all of Apple’s security features, it’s still not enough to keep your Mac 100% secure against the latest malware or other cybersecurity threats.

 1. Keep Your Mac’s OS & Software Updated

-The best way of keeping your Mac safe is to keep your Mac software and programs updated is possibly the simplest and most straightforward way of keeping your Mac safe from hackers.
+The best way of keeping your Mac safe is to keep your Mac software and programs updated.
 Cybercriminals target outdated software because they know where to find security vulnerabilities that developers only patch in updated versions.